 An Apologetic of Love

 I have never seen a person argued into faith.
 I have seen people loved into faith.
 Christ said that we will be known by our love.
 When was the last time that an apologist having a debate with some skeptic was known by their love?
 Maybe it has happened, but I haven’t seen it.
 I don’t mean to say that apologetics has no place.
 It does.
-But, I believe these apologetics of logic are secondary to an apologetic of Love.
+I believe, though, that an apologetic of logic is secondary to an apologetic of Love.

 We want to know that our faith is reasonable.
 We want to know that we aren’t being foolish.
 That is where apologetics is at its best.
 When it is reinforcing the direction Love has already moved us.

 In sales, it is often said that buying decisions are emotional but people use logic to justify them.
 I think there is a corollary in decisions of faith.
 I believe very few decisions of faith are purely logical.
 God, typically through others, touches us with his love.
-He draws our hearts too him.
+He draws our hearts to him.
 The connection is emotional and spiritual.
-We desire to take the leap of faith.
-But, we also desire not to be foolish.
-We want to know that while a leap is required it is a reasonable leap.
+We desire to take the “leap” of faith.
+We also desire not to be foolish.
+We want to know that while a leap may be required it is a reasonable leap.
 We will never be able to logic ourselves to God.
-But, reason can help assure us that the leap we desire to take, into arms of Love, is reasonable.
+But reason can help assure us that the leap we desire to take, into arms of Love, is reasonable.

 A Supra-rational Faith

 Believers in the God who is love don’t have an irrational faith.
-But, we also don’t have a rational faith.
+We also don’t have a rational faith.
 It is supra-rational, beyond reasoning.
 Reasoning can support it but is never sufficient.

-God’s prodigal grace and unbounded love is also supra-rational.
+God’s prodigal grace and unbounded love are also supra-rational.
 Reason does not disprove it, nor does it prove it.
-But, a love which is beyond reason is the best evidence for a faith that is beyond reason.
+A love that is beyond reason is the best evidence for a faith that is beyond reason.